 The Martis Camp Community Foundation awards community grants on an annual basis each fall.
-The application deadline is September 1st and grant awards are announced by October 1st.
+The 2019 application deadline is September 3rd and grant awards will be announced by December 1st.
 Grants are evaluated based on their alignment with the mission of the MCCF.
 To apply for a grant, download our Grant Application (below), provide the requested information and email the completed application to the MCCF.

 Four Focus Areas

 Grants are awarded to programs that have a significant impact on the greater Truckee community in four focus areas:

 The MCCF supports educational institutions that promote learning and intellectual development and that make education more accessible and effective for all students.

 The MCCF supports organizations that provide services, opportunities and supports that enable young people to develop to their full potential.